 Dwarf olive trees are hybrid types of olive trees, mostly man-made by grafting different olive tree varieties to get that dwarf form and appearance.

-One of the main purposes of dwarf olive trees is indoor olive tree planting for various landscaping purposes and home designs.
+One of the main purposes of dwarf olive trees is indoor olive tree planting for various landscaping and home design purposes.

 Why Are Small Olive Trees So Popular?